wi7a1ian/csharp-cpu-lab/README.md

 #### Remember
 - Design for parallelization
+- Do not let threads to work wit the same cache lines
-- Be careful about hyperthreading that share L1 cache
+- Be careful about hyperthreading which share L2 cache

 ## SIMD
 Streaming SIMD Extensions (SSE) is an SIMD instruction set extension to the x86 architecture.